 To describe what a scrape looks like, see the picture below.
 It is a mark where all of the grass and debris is gone and directly above it is a broken licking branch.
 Do you see it?
 This branch has to be within their reach because they leave their scent and saliva on it.
-They will stand on their hind legs to reach it also.
+They will stand on their hind legs to

 The reason the branch is broken?
 One angry buck.
 He got a whiff of another buck in his territory and likely used his rack to snap the branches off.

 When you put out fresh dominant buck scent on another whitetail deer’s scrape (who is dominant in that area), it tends to get him riled up.
 They will also tear the scrape up.

 The next buck arrives and does the same, and soon enough it becomes a very large scrape.
 The highest activity is usually within 2 weeks of breeding.
 The dominant buck usually places the same scrape in the same place the following year.

 As deer pass, they will check out the scrape and may or may not urinate on it.
 Then the buck will also rub the licking branch (photo below) above the scrape with their forehead and preorbital gland which releases a waxy substance with his own scent.

 Whitetail deer can leave their scent throughout the year from different areas on their body.

 In the corner of the inner eye you will find a tiny black slit.
 This is called the preorbital gland, and it secretes a waxy substance that serves as identification among each other when they rub branches, shrubs and trees.

 The tarsal gland is located on the inside of the hock of the whitetail deer on both legs.
 During rut the doe and bucks will squat down and urinate on these glands, rub them together and a dark brown or black color is formed.